nicumicle/bitpanda-gnome-shell/README.md

   EUR , USD, GBP, CHF, TRY

+## Display type

+- Crypto price
+- Current Crypto amount that you own

+## Alerts
+ There are 2 types of alerts. just set the value you want to be alerted, and you will see a notification on your computer.
+If you set the value to 0, you will get no notifications.

+Also, you can set notifications interval, in order to avoid too many notifications.

 ## Contribution

 Please feel free to contribute by sending pull requests or raising issues.